Felixly1/LLM-CodeReviewer/README.md

 # LLM-CodeReviewer
 Python script that uses Open AI to review inputted python code.
-Give a basic quality flag to judge the quality of the code
+Provides a breif summary, line specific suggestions, and a quality rating